 Just six miles from Lake Mead and 55 miles NE of Las Vegas, the Valley of Fire is Nevada’s oldest and biggest state park.
 As with any “go to” natural destination, your visit can be more enjoyable by having a fundamental understanding of the location’s history and highlights.
 Here are a handful of facts you probably didn’t know about the park:

-There’s lots of movies & shows featuring this setting.
+1. There’s a lot of movies and shows featuring this setting

 For decades, the Valley of Fire has been the selected setting for many movies, creative projects, and TV shows, including: